 Although it became a protected area in 1980 and a nature park in 1988, it’s been appreciated far longer: the Romans famously used the area for storage.

-Thirteen islands make up the nature park which is best explored by car or kayak.
+Thirteen islands make up the nature park which is best explored by boat or kayak.

 What to do in Telašćica Nature Park